ctuckz/Box-GraphQL-Wrapper/README.md

 ## Usage

 All requests to the API should be POSTed to the `api/graphql` endpoint.
 Requests use the `application/graphQL` media type, and responses are in JSON.
+If you're not sure how to read this schema, you can learn about it [here](http://graphql.org/learn/schema/).

 #### Folder
 ```